Wind farms

 Estonian offshore wind farm

-The theoretical capacity of both areas is estimated at 2.3 GW, but the actual capacity of the offshore wind farm will be around 1–1.5 GW.
-The final capacity will depend on the results of the environmental impact assessment, site optimisation and other factors.
+The theoretical potential capacity of both sites is calculated to be 2.3 GW.
+However, the actual capacity of the offshore wind farm is likely to be lower and could be around 1–1.5 GW.
+It will depend on the environmental impact assessment’s results, geology of the area, defence requirements, site optimisation, electricity demand, socio-economic considerations, as well as other factors.

-The project is expected to start operations around 2035.
+The offshore wind farm is expected to become operational around 2035.
 We are developing it together with Copenhagen Infrastructure Partners (CIP).

 Ignitis Renewables